luisschwab/luisschwab.net/src/content/index.md

     it returns IP addresses of known, public Bitcoin nodes.
     You can test it out by running `dig seed.bitcoin.luisschwab.com`.
 [^nostr]:
-    This is my personal nostr relay, only I get to write to it, but anyone can read from it.
+    This is my personal nostr relay: only I get to write to it, but anyone can read from it.
 Learn about nostr [here](https://nostr.com).

 ## Contact